Skibfizz/studydropsinglereal/README.md

 # StudyDrop Humanizer

 A text humanization tool that uses AI to make machine-generated content sound more human.
+Available at [Studydrop.io](https://studydrop.io).
 This project is a clone of [NaturalWrite](https://naturalwrite.com/) with a focus on the text humanization feature.

 ## Features